jmwoodrow33/TaskManagementSystem/README.md

 ## Usage
 After starting the server, open your web browser and navigate to `http://localhost:3000` to access the task management dashboard.

+## Contributions
+This project isn't currently open for contributions.

 ## Support
 For support and further instructions, refer to the official GitHub repository.